 - Following the Government's recent consultation, the liabilities also allow for the "Interim solution" for GMP to be extended in order to provide full CPI indexation on GMP benefits in payment for all members with a state pension age after 5 April 2016.
-The cost of this (combined with the cost of the McCloud judgment) is set out in Section 2. - Assumed rate of future long term average CPI inflation based on the yields available on gilts and index-linked gilts of appropriate duration less an adjustment of 1% p.a. before 2030 and 0% after 2030 to allow for the difference between market-implied future RPI and estimated future CPI inflation (see comment regarding RPI reform below).
-This is broadly equivalent to 2.25% p.a. over the term of the liabilities. - Since the valuation date, it has been announced that RPI inflation will be reformed with effect from 2030 to align the index with the CPIH inflation measure.
-At the valuation, we have allowed for a variable RPI CPI gap as set out above in order to incorporate the impact of this change on market implied inflation. - Investment returns linked to the return on UK Government gilts for past and future service 0.7% p.a. at the valuation date, based on a prudent estimate of long term returns on the Fund's assets. - Future pay growth 0.5% p.a. over and above CPI in the longer term in respect of members of First Aberdeen Limited and 1.375% p.a. over and above CPI in the longer term in respect of members of First Glasgow Limited. - Baseline life expectancy based on a scheme-specific mortality study with separate assumptions for each employer - Future mortality improvements based on the CMI 2019 model with a long-term improvement trend of 1.75% p.a. - The surplus at the valuation date is sufficient to offset the primary contribution requirements for the projected future working lifetime of the active membership.
-Therefore the Administering Authority and employers have agreed that no employer contributions will be required for the period of the rate certificate. - There have been a number of significant events, specifically a fund merger and buy-in effective as at 19 November 2020.
-This doesn't affect the conclusions in this report but we have included further commentary on the buy-in within the report. - Throughout this report, unless specified otherwise, references to the 31 March 2017 are solely in respect of the Aberdeen City Council Transport Fund and have no regard to the position of the Strathclyde No3.
-Pension Fund (the Fund from which First Glasgow Limited transferred).
+The cost of this (combined with the cost of the McCloud judgment) is set out in Section 2. - We have made allowance for the Fund's pre 86 pension increase recharge arrangement with the Aberdeen City Council Transport Fund. - Assumed rate of future long term average CPI inflation 2.1% p.a., based on the yields available on gilts and index-linked gilts of appropriate duration less an adjustment of 0.6% p.a. to allow for the difference between market-implied future RPI and estimated future CPI inflation. - Since the valuation date, it has been announced that RPI inflation will be reformed with effect from 2030 to align the index with the CPIH inflation measure.
+At the valuation, CPI inflation was assumed to be 0.6% p.a. lower than RPI inflation.
+This adjustment will be kept under review over time. - Real investment returns over and above CPI for past service 1.25% p.a., based on the anticipated real returns achievable on the Fund's expected long-term investment strategy with a suitable margin for prudence. - Real investment returns over and above CPI for future service 1.50% p.a., based on the anticipated real returns achievable on future invested contributions. - Future pay growth Depending on individual circumstances, some employers have made allowance for either 1% p.a. or 2% p.a. over the three years to 31 March 2023, and then 1.5% p.a. over and above CPI in the longer term. - Baseline life expectancy based on a scheme-specific mortality study. - Future mortality improvements based on the CMI 2019 model with a long-term improvement trend of 1.75% p.a. - An average spread period of 12 years for correcting any imbalance between the existing assets and past service liabilities.
+The FSS sets out the circumstances in which this might vary from one employer to another.